MaibornWolff/aggregate-implementation-patterns-java/README.md

 * state and behavior is the same object
 * directly modifies the state

 *Challenge:*
 How can we test this?
 Most behavior methods don't return anything.
-Implement the missing parts in the tests first.
+Implement the missing assertions in the tests first.

 *Hint* ???